c3g/arc/README.md

 We support the Data team so they can share the BQC19 data.

-  * Make sure , in collaboration with CQ, that the [Globus platfom](https://www.globus.org/) is running properly.
+  * Make sure , in collaboration with CQ, that the [Globus platfom](https://www.globus.org/) is running properly on the secure cloud.

-## The support we offer

-On a more concrete level, we write code and documentation so that infrastructure we have is able to do what the C3G wants to do with it!
-But, then what does the C3G wants?
+## Synergy with other C3G groups

 First, the Tech/Dev group.
 Is mainly composed of bioinformatician.
 They develop benchmark and run the (Genpipes)[https://genpipes.readthedocs.io] analysis pipelines as well as other bio-info tools.
 They generate large amount of data and they need to move that data around, they are also, transitioning do databases to track the location and state of their data.